category: UI UX Design

 Giving the Overview

-The report explaining the competitive analysis should highlight the parameters of content and functionality spread across top four regional and national competitors.
-The competitors offering considerably higher functionality in varied areas and refined content are best illustrated through charts which further closes down on recommendations as conclusion to curb this competitive gap.
+The report explaining the competitive analysis should highlight the parameters of content and functionality spread across the top four regional and national competitors.
+The competitors offering considerably higher functionality in varied areas and refined content are best illustrated through charts which further closes down on recommendations as a conclusion to curb this competitive gap.
 Competitive analysis should always be conducted with an open mind so as to value the right information and infer the correct outcome.

 1.2 Data Analysis: Beyond Benefits

 Data does give a verdict.
 Indeed, it calls the best.
-Data analytics had been a prime mover for devising strategic marketing plans and schemes, but over a span of time it has been catered as a great tool for usability test and for paving the way in research and design.
+Data analytics had been a prime mover for devising strategic marketing plans and schemes, but over a span of time, it has been catered as a great tool for usability tests and for paving the way in research and design.
 However, its winsome appeal tends to misguide sometimes.
 Data analytics does not offer striking results always and might suffer on the grounds of limitations like meaningful metrics, applicable measures and even relevant answers.
 To derive the best out of it, web professionals should use it as a support to the prevailing techniques and methods.
 Being a great utility weapon, data analytics can arm up in a lot of areas such as:

 Working along with the optimization professionals, UX strategists spread their wings high.
 Besides framing the designing process, they execute different plans to meet the needs of the users as well fulfill the goals of the web product.
 Data metrics can be used to indicate issues and for guidelines to review the performance.
 It also assists in forming measurement plans through bigger actions like final conversions, smaller tasks such visits, clicks, forms etc. and relevant web metrics so as to address the issues likely to happen.